Additrien/arc-fusion/README.md

 - **Production Ready**: Docker, environment configuration, health checks
 - **Code Quality**: Type hints, docstrings, modular design
 - **Testing Ready**: Pytest configuration and test structure
+- **Advanced Orchestration**: Transition from rule-based to LLM-based planning with ReAct architecture foundations

 The **extensible agent framework** is the key innovation - it transforms adding sophisticated AI capabilities from a multi-day refactoring effort into a **single file drop-in**.
+With the addition of the PlannerAgent, the system now demonstrates cutting-edge agent orchestration patterns that move beyond static graphs to dynamic, model-driven execution plans.

 ## 📄 License